 RELIGION, SPIRITUALITY AND BELIEF

-The original 12 Step program used by AA and other recovery programs often had a strong religious basis and included prayers and mention of God or a higher power in the actual steps as well as in the program materials.
-Many groups now use the term a “higher power” exclusively simply to designate that change does require more than just the will of the individual.
-The higher power is self-defined and can be spiritual or non-spiritual in nature.
+The original 12-Step program used by AA and other recovery programs often had a strong religious basis, and it included prayers and mention of God or a higher power in the actual steps and in the program materials.
+Many groups now use the term a 'higher power' exclusively to designate that change does require more than just the will of the individual.
+The higher power is self-defined, and it can be spiritual or non-spiritual in nature.

 In keeping with looking for resources outside of self, group support is another valuable component of any 12 Step program.
 Having a mentor or sponsor as well as the ability to talk with individuals that are dealing with the same challenges in their recovery is very helpful to many in recovery.

 Groups meetings can be attended as needed by the individual.
 Most people will attend frequently until they have achieved the sober lifestyle they desire, and then attend as needed.
 The understanding that the group is always there, will follow specific principles and guidelines, and respects each individual's progress, privacy and life story is a great asset in recovery.

 The process itself, developed through working through the 12 Steps in order, is measurable and strategically planned.
 As addicts admit their addiction, learn to use resources and rely on a higher power they gain specific skills necessary to continue on mending relationships and strengthening themselves.

 Steps in the program do not just focus on addiction recovery.
 They also help with acknowledging and addressing the relationship damage that addictions of all types cause.
 Within the program, the addict will, in later steps, make amends, modify behaviour, and acknowledge.
 So, whenever possible, he/she may address the injuries done to self and others through the addiction.